 Smoking is not permitted during a patient care assignment.
-With the possible health risks of allergy, smoke odors may pose a risk to some patient's safety.
-Also, it is highly desirable that healthcare professionals demonstrate healthy life style choices to peers, professional colleagues, and patients.
+With the possible health risks of allergies, smoke odors may pose a risk to some patients' safety.
+Also, it is highly desirable that healthcare professionals demonstrate healthy lifestyle choices to peers, professional colleagues, and patients.

 - Students are required to take action to eliminate smoking odors prior to clinical.
 It is recommended that students not smoke during their clinical care assignment.
 This includes breaks and/or lunch breaks.
-Other methods for reducing the odor of smoke should be identified by the student to address this requirement. - Evidence of the odor of smoke or smoking during clinical may result in dismissal from clinical for the assignment day, that will be up to the discretion of the clinical site or Harper clinical instructor. - Refer to "Smoking Policy" in the Harper College Catalog and Student Handbook.
+Other methods for reducing the odor of smoke should be identified by the student to address this requirement. - Refer to "Smoking Policy" in the Harper College Catalog and Student Handbook.
 Harper College is a no smoking campus.